 Filing a claim not only allows you to hold the at-fault party liable, but it also helps you recover financially after your accident.
 If you have been injured in an automobile accident caused by a drunk driver, damages you are entitled to claim will depend on the specific circumstances surrounding your case, including the nature and severity of your injuries.
 However, generally speaking, you can claim for:

 - Lost wages or earnings

 - Loss of earning capacity

 - Psychological distress

 - Punitive damages, designed to punish the drunk driver for wrongdoing, and to deter similar actions in the future

 After a serious accident caused by a drunk driver, the best way to hold that driver accountable is to file a claim with an experienced attorney by your side.
-Our Orange County auto acdident lawyers at Allen, Flatt, Ballidis & Leslie have more than four decades of experience.
-Our firm was officially founded in 1974.
+Our Orange County auto accident lawyers at Allen Flatt Ballidis & Leslie have been working to help the people of Orange County since 1974.
 We have a successful track record, recovering hundreds of millions of dollars in settlements and verdicts for our clients.
 We offer a free initial consultation with no time limits or restrictions, and we work on a contingency fee basis, meaning you pay us no fees until we win a recovery for you.
 Contact us at (949) 752-7474 if you have been hurt in a drunk driving accident.

 review form, even if you're not sure.
 We're here to help.